V-Sekai/manuals/decisions/20230505-consistent-v-sekai-naming.md

 # Example of following the naming convention in GitHub branch names
 v-sekai-feature-branch

-# Example of following the naming convention in variable and function names
-# Note that this is not commonly used in V-Sekai
-var v_sekai_object = V_Sekai_Object.new()

 # Example of following the naming convention for addons
 godot_vsk_addon